KINGSABRI/packetgen-wiki/Create-Custom-Protocol.md

 ## Add a new header type, in more detail

 ### Define a header class
 A new header class should inherit from [`PacketGen::Header::Base`](http://www.rubydoc.info/gems/packetgen/PacketGen/Header/Base) class (or from `PacketGen::Header::ASN1Base` but this is off topic).
-This base class implements minimal API to parse a header from binary string, or to generate binary string from a header class.
+This base class implements minimal API (see [below](#header-minimal-api)) to parse a header from binary string, or to generate binary string from a header class.

 `PacketGen::Header::Base` inherits from  [`PacketGen::Types::Fields`](http://www.rubydoc.info/gems/packetgen/PacketGen/Types/Fields), which is a class to define headers or anything else with a binary format containing multiple fields.